ginger biscuits recipe

 The same information, but shorter.
 The first couple of times you make this recipe, I suggest you use the long instructions, since they fully explain each step, containing additional context, tricks that you may find helpful, and things to watch out for!
 Once you're familiar with the process, these short instructions may be a more useful quick reference of the recipe.

-- Melt 100 grams of butter, 80 grams of sugar, and 4 tablespoons of golden syrup.
+- Melt 3.5 ounces of butter, 2.8 ounces of sugar, and 4 tablespoons of golden syrup.

 - Add 2 (or more) teaspoons of ginger powder and 2 teaspoons of baking soda.